MarkyXXIII/MarkyXXIII/README.md

 ## :neckbeard: About Me

-When I'm not studying:computer:, this is what I like to get up to:<br>
+When I'm not working or studying, this is what I like to get up to:<br>
 <br>
 :coffee: Drinking coffee<br>
 :spaghetti: Cooking<br>
+:computer: Making Websites<br>
 :guitar: Playing Guitar<br>
 :video_game: Gaming<br>
 :coffee: Drinking more coffee..<br>